 Effect: The Association may not capitalize capital assets correctly resulting in capital assets being understated and expenses being overstated.
-The current improvements to the water delivery system was completely charged to expenses, and not to the construction in process account.
+Some of the current improvements to the water delivery system were charged to expenses, and not to the construction in process account.